Marriage: Common-law marriage

 In a small number of jurisdictions marriage relationships may be created by the operation of the law alone.
 Unlike the typical ceremonial marriage with legal contract, wedding ceremony, and other details, a common-law marriage may be called "marriage by habit and repute (cohabitation)."
 A de facto common-law marriage without a license or ceremony is legally binding in some jurisdictions but has no legal consequence in others.

 Civil unions

 Various advocates of same-sex marriage, such as this protester at a demonstration in New York City against California Proposition 8, consider civil unions an inferior alternative to legal recognition of same-sex marriage.

 A civil union, also referred to as a civil partnership, is a legally recognized form of partnership similar to marriage.
 Beginning with Denmark in 1989, civil unions under one name or another have been established by law in several countries in order to provide same-sex couples rights, benefits, and responsibilities similar (in some countries, identical) to opposite-sex civil marriage.
 In some jurisdictions, such as Brazil, New Zealand, Uruguay, Ecuador, France and the U.S. states of Hawaii and Illinois, civil unions are also open to opposite-sex couples.

-"Marriage of convenience"

-Sometimes people marry to take advantage of a certain situation, sometimes called a marriage of convenience or a sham marriage.
-In 2003, over 180,000 immigrants were admitted to the U.S. as spouses of U.S. citizens; more were admitted as fiancés of US citizens for the purpose of being married within 90 days.
-These marriages had a diverse range of motives, including obtaining permanent residency, securing an inheritance that has a marriage clause, or to enroll in health insurance, among many others.
-While all marriages have a complex combination of conveniences motivating the parties to marry, a marriage of convenience is one that is devoid of normal reasons to marry.
-In certain countries like Singapore sham marriages are punishable criminal offences.

-Contemporary legal and human rights criticisms of marriage

-"Esposas de Matrimonio" ("Wedding Cuffs"), a wedding ring sculpture expressing the criticism of marriages' effects on individual liberty.
-Esposas is a play on Spanish, in which the singular form of the word esposa refers to a spouse, and the plural refers to handcuffs.

-People have proposed arguments against marriage for reasons that include political, philosophical and religious criticisms; concerns about the divorce rate; individual liberty and gender equality; questioning the necessity of having a personal relationship sanctioned by government or religious authorities; or the promotion of celibacy for religious or philosophical reasons.
-Research has found that unhappily married couples are at 3–25 times the risk of developing clinical depression.